chengqu/Simcity201/README.md

 ####David Ivan:
 	V2 stuff
-		-Created the producer consumer code and helped everybody integrate it into their restaurant -Updated the control to be able to manipulate people and different properties about them -Helped implement working in people's restaurants and the bank and helped implement it in my restaurant
+		-Created the producer consumer code that everybody then implemented and helped everybody integrate it into their restaurant -Updated the control to be able to manipulate people and different properties about them -Helped implement working in people's restaurants and the bank and helped implement it in my restaurant